hareemnexus/dev-tools-setup-100hires/insights.md

 Every expert in this research, without exception, has moved away from high-volume generic blasting.
-Eric Nowoslawski sends 4 million emails a month but runs 250 Clay tables simultaneously — each one a tightly segmented micro-campaign with a specific angle.
+Eric Nowoslawski sends 4 million emails a month but runs 250 Clay tables simultaneously.
+Each one a tightly segmented micro-campaign with a specific angle.

 The implication for 100Hires: a list of 500 well-segmented leads with